 1. Concept2 Model D – Best Under £1000

+In addition, it comes equipped with the excellent PM5 onboard computer.
+This provides plenty of program options and accurately tracks a wide range of metrics.
 If you have a compatible smart phone (iPhone or Android), you can connect to the monitor wirelessly to get extra feedback on your workouts.

 3. JTX Freedom – Best Under £500